Genivia/ugrep/README.md

            -c, --count
                   Only  a  count  of selected lines is written to standard output.
-                  If -g or -o is specified, counts the number of patterns matched.
+                  If -o or -u is specified, counts the number of patterns matched.
                   If -v is specified, counts the number of non-matching lines.

            --color[=WHEN], --colour[=WHEN]